Chungsan concentration camp explained

 Description

-Chungsan camp is a sprawling largely women's penitentiary with between 3,300[2] and 5,000 prisoners.[1]
-Since 1999 the camp is used to detain female defectors,[3] which account for 50–60% of the prisoners, while others are incarcerated for theft, prostitution, unauthorized trade, etc.[2] The camp is surrounded by agricultural plots, where the prisoners have to grow rice and corn for delivery to the Ministry of Public Security.[1]
+Chungsan camp is a currently operational and well-maintained largely women's penitentiary as of 2020.
+Encompassing approximately 11.9 km2 (4.61 mi2), preliminary imagery analysis suggests a minimum of 1,500–2,500 are detained, although the number is likely significantly higher with estimates projecting between 3,300[1] and 5,000 prisoners.
+Since 1999 the camp is used to detain female defectors,[2] which account for 50–60% of the prisoners, while others are incarcerated for theft, prostitution, unauthorized trade, etc.[1] The camp's primary activities are pig breeding and agriculture with a much-smaller production of sea salt.
+The camp is surrounded by fields, where the prisoners have to grow rice and corn for delivery to the Ministry of Public Security.

 Human rights situation

 The food rations are very small.
-According to a former prisoner, one third of the prisoners died from combinations of malnutrition, disease, and forced labor within a year.[1]
-Dead prisoners are buried in mass graves on a nearby hill.[3]
-[4] She reported that the prisoners were often beaten with iron bars, if they did not work hard enough.[1]
+According to a former prisoner, one third of the prisoners died from combinations of malnutrition, disease, and forced labor within a year.
+This former prisoner reported that the prisoners were often beaten with iron bars, if they did not work hard enough.
 She got very ill, because her wounds from the beatings got infected.
+Dead prisoners are buried in mass shallow graves on a nearby hill[2] [3] referred to as “Flower Mountain,” (꽃동산) appropriately named because of its azaleas that bloom every spring.
+Another former prisoner estimates that 5,000 deceased have been buried at Flower Mountain.

 Prisoners (witnesses)